Improved Variance-Aware Confidence Sets for Linear Bandits and Linear Mixture MDP: Introduction

-For this setting, one can obtain $\widetilde{O}(\poly (d,H)\sqrt{K})$-type regret bounds, where $d$ is the number of base models.
+For this linear mixture MDP setting, previous works can obtain regret bounds in the form $\widetilde{O}(\poly (d,H)\sqrt{K})$, where $d$ is the number of base models.
 While these bounds do not scale with $SA$, they scale \emph{polynomially} with $H$, because the algorithms in previous works do not use the variance information.
 In practice, $H$ is often large, and even a polynomial dependency on $H$ may not be acceptable.
-Therefore, a natural question is whether we can exploit the variance information to obtain an $\widetilde{O}(\poly(d, \log H)\sqrt{K})$ regret bound.
+Therefore, a natural question is